 The Fund may engage in transactions in FDIs for the purposes of efficient portfolio management and/or to protect against exchange or market risks within the conditions and limits laid down by the Central Bank from time to time and as further described in the Prospectus.
 The Investment Manager will look to ensure that the techniques and instruments used are economically appropriate in that they will be realised in a cost-effective way.
-Such transactions may include foreign exchange transactions which alter the currency characteristics of transferable securities held by the Fund.
-The FDI that may be used are as follows: futures, options, swaps, forward foreign exchange contracts, exchange rate swap contracts and repurchase and reverse repurchase agreements (only for the purposes of efficient portfolio management) which may be entered into by the Fund, subject to the conditions and limits set out in the Central Bank's Regulations.
+Such transactions may include foreign exchange transactions which alter the currency characteristics of Transferable Securities held by the Fund.
+The FDI that may be used are as follows: futures, options, swaps, forward foreign exchange contracts, exchange rate swap contracts and repurchase and reverse repurchase agreements (only for the purpose of efficient portfolio management) which may be entered into by the Fund, subject to the conditions and limits set out in the Central Bank's Regulations.
 Warrants and convertible securities will not be directly acquired but may, in limited circumstances, be issued to the Fund pursuant to its investment in a particular security and, in such cases, may be held for the purpose of efficient portfolio management and traded or exercised when considered appropriate.
-Exposure to warrants will not typically exceed 10% in aggregate of the Net Asset Value of the Fund.
+In addition, share purchase rights issued to the Fund pursuant to its investment in a particular security that allow the Fund to subscribe for additional shares of the issuer may be retained for the purposes of efficient portfolio management and traded or exercised when considered appropriate.
 To the extent any convertible securities that are included in the Fund portfolio are leveraged or contain embedded derivatives, they will be managed by the Fund as FDI.
-The Fund will not directly invest in contingent convertible bonds.